smopkins/smopkins/README.md

 Hi guys my name is ernest u can call me anything ok?

-i like eddsworld n danvs and im BIG on tomjon :heart:

 c+h is ok, most of the offtab so w2i

 read strawp for more info